lasselundstenjensen/lasselundstenjensen.github.io/lessons/01-how-we-have-done-things/C-special-tags-we-use-and-why.md

 ---
-title: "Why even test?"
+title: "Special tags we use and why"
-description: "Motivation for having automated testing"
+description: "Benefits of tests when refactoring"
 ---

-## Why even test?
+## Case: Deepchecks

 DMA Knowledge bytes: BDD real world examples and Best practices This session will showcase real-world examples of successful implementations of Behavior Driven Development (BDD) and lesson learned